joduplessis/noom-tools/README.md

 ## Frontend

-The frontend is built with React, a custom Webpack config & n opinionated way of creating & organizing code.
+The frontend is built with React, a custom Webpack config & an opinionated way of creating & organizing code.
 There are also specific hooks that make difficult tasks very easy.
 Some of them are:
 - S3 file uploads
 - Realtime communication in a friendly manner
 - Custom authentication